GazzaMacD/learn_typescript/ts_fundamentals_v3-frontend_masters/ts_fundamentals_v3_notes.md

 -   How could we make it an array that accepts strings or numbers?
 -   How could we make it an array that accepts any value?

+### Tuples

+-   Do we need to state the type of a tuple explicilty
+-   How would you state the type for the following `let car = ["Honda", 2002, "CRV"]`?
+-   IMPORTANT, can you use push, pop to this 'tupple' in TS or will it warn you against it?

 ### Objects

 -   What three ways could you use to declare the types for the following object